-Apart from these manual testing interview questions, you might like to check out the below posts.
-These offer some of the best technical questionnaires for Senior test engineers.
+Apart from these manual testing interview questions, you might like to check out the below post, one of best technical questionnaires for Senior test engineers.

 Now, it’s time to get into reading the most important manual testing interview questions for experienced testers.

-Top Manual Testing Interview Questions for Experienced QA Engineers.
+Top 50 Manual Testing Interview Questions & Answers.

-Ans# The Requirements Traceability Matrix (RTM) is a tool that maintains a mapping of the test scenarios with the requirements.
-That’s how it ensures that the Test Plan covers all the requirements and refers to the latest version of requirements.
+That’s how it ensures that the Test Plan covers all the requirements and links to their latest version.

 1. We do the beta test when the product is about to release to the customer whereas pilot testing takes place in the earlier phase of the development cycle.